 It’s okay to ask for help.

 Final thoughts on being alone and battling loneliness

 All the advice I’ve mentioned above worked for me.

 It didn’t work all at once.
 It took time.
 And I reached a place where I was happy alone.

-I lived alone for a long time until I tried online dating and am with someone who loves and respects me.
+I lived alone for a long time until I tried online dating and I’ve finally found someone who I love and who loves and respects me the same way.